PaddlePaddle/PaddleOCR/README.md

 ## Community

 - **Join us**👬: Scan the QR code below with your Wechat, you can join the official technical discussion group.
 Looking forward to your participation.
-- **Contribution**🏅️: [Contribution page](./doc/doc_en/thirdparty.md) contains various tools and applications developed by community developers using PaddleOCR, as well as the functions, optimized documents and codes contributed to PaddleOCR.
-It is an official honor wall for community developers and a broadcasting station to help publicize high-quality projects.
-- **Regular Season**🎁: The community regular season is a point competition for OCR developers, covering four types: documents, codes, models and applications.
-Awards are selected and awarded on a quarterly basis.
-Please refer to the [link](https://github.com/PaddlePaddle/PaddleOCR/issues/4982) for more details.

 <div align="center">
 <img src="https://raw.githubusercontent.com/PaddlePaddle/PaddleOCR/dygraph/doc/joinus.PNG"  width = "200" height = "200" />
 </div>
 <a name="Supported-Chinese-model-list"></a>
 ## PP-OCR Series Model List（Update on September 8th）